Loading...

 David regularly appears on national broadcast media (BBC One, BBC News, Sky News, BBC Radio Four and BBC Radio Five) providing expert opinion and commentary on developments in child abuse law and on child abuse issues.
 He also regularly provides commentary to national newspapers (The Times, The Telegraph, Daily Mail, The Express and Daily Mirror).

-David is a committed member of the Association of Personal Injury Lawyers and in 2014 was elected to the role of secretary of APIL’s child abuse special interest group.
+David is a committed member of the Association of Personal Injury Lawyers and has been secretary and coordinator to APIL’s child abuse special interest group since 2014.
+In 2016 he was appointed as an Executive Committee member of the Association of Child Abuse Lawyers.
 David regularly provides training seminars on child abuse law, both in-house, and externally to the College of Law and the Association of Personal Injury Lawyers.

 Reported cases